near/stakewars-iii/challenges/challenge5_submission.md

 ```
 near generate-key <pool_id>
 ```
-> Make sure to replace pool_id with the pool name of your choice
+> Feel free to replace pool_id with the pool name of your choice.

 Then copy the generated key file to the validator directory: